-Thus, Britain’s direct involvement in government accounting in Ghana is slight, rather IFIs and global accounting associations such as the International Federation of Accountants, IASB, the International Public Sector Accounting Standards Board, and global professional associations are key players.
-IFIs (especially the WB and IMF) have driven Ghana’s macroeconomic and financial framework (e.g. World Bank, 2004, 2015) and allegedly act as agents of American imperialism, forcing reforms promoting American financial interests (Chang, 2007; Stiglitz, 2002), but not exclusively.
+Thus, Britain’s direct involvement in government accounting in Ghana is modest, rather IFIs and global accounting associations such as the International Federation of Accountants, the IASB, the IPSAB, and global professional associations are key players.
+IFIs (especially the WB and IMF) drive Ghana’s macroeconomic and financial framework (World Bank, 2004, 2015) and allegedly advocate reforms promoting American financial and trade interests (Chang, 2007; Stiglitz, 2002), but not exclusively.
 The accounting, as our empirics suggest, remains British within an infrastructure going back to colonialism.
 Consequently, IFIs did not promote the American Institute of Certified Public Accountants - they left this to the British ACCA, CIMA, CIPFA, ICAEW.
-Nevertheless, IFIs’ accounting prescriptions imposed through conditionalities are the primary source of PFM and accounting reforms that recommend IASs in both government and private sectors (e.g. World Bank, 2018), albeit with British help in implementing them.
-CIPFA has undertaken to assist Ghana in the government sector, while the ACCA is active in technical accounting training and certification (Zori, 2014).
+Nevertheless, IFIs’ accounting prescriptions imposed through conditionalities drive PFM and accounting reforms that recommend IASs in both government and private sectors (World Bank, 2018), albeit with British help in implementing them.
+CIPFA assists Ghana in the government sector, the ICAEW assists the ICAG, and the ACCA and CIMA actively provide technical accounting training and certification (Zori, 2014).
 Nevertheless, as a WB official acknowledged, UK DfID support for Ghanaian PFM and accounting reforms is channelled through the WB (World Bank, 2004).
-Thus, the tight Anglo-American nexus regarding accounting prescriptions in Ghana is more indirect than the French way in Benin but Ghana retains some control of its accounting profession and its practices through its ICAG, nominally or in principle, unlike much of Francophone Africa, where France retains relatively tight control post-independence.
-Britain’s power is soft and any benefits it achieves from neo-colonialism comes indirectly through its ties to US influenced policies exercised through IFIs and other global accounting players.
+Thus, Anglo-American accounting prescriptions in Ghana are more indirect than in Benin.
+Ghana retains control of its accounting profession and its practices through its ICAG, unlike much of Francophone Africa, where France retains relatively tight control.
+Britain’s power is soft and the benefits it achieves comes indirectly through its ties to US influenced policies exercised through IFIs and other global accounting players.

 Neo-patrimonialism and good governance

-Good governance reforms promote civil society organisations (e.g. the media, NGO, unions, community groups), “as a ‘countervailing power’ to the state, a way of curbing authoritarian practices and corruption.”
+Good governance reforms promote civil society organisations (e.g. the media, NGOs, unions, community groups), “as a ‘countervailing power’ to the state, a way of curbing authoritarian practices and corruption.”
 (Abrahamsen, 2012: 36), and they can “voice local concerns more effectively than grassroots institutions” (World Bank, 1989: 61).
 The belief is that transparent financial information, a free press/media, and active civil society organisations and political parties, within a strengthened rule of law, will help citizens press for better public administration and make informed voting decisions, and demand political accountability (Nanda, 2006; Santiso, 2003; Kaufmann et al., 1999).
 However, in both Benin and Ghana, good governance accounting reforms had some unintended outcomes.